vago/migrationsverket/README.md

 # migrationsverket
-scheduled task to find booking slot on migrationsverket
+scheduled task to find booking slot for biometrics on migrationsverket

 modify config.json as needed